ban jelacic square - one day in zagreb itinerary cover

 You will notice cafes are constantly full, so find a nice cafe with vegan milk options on the Happy Cow app and take a break the Croatian way!

-When you’ve had your coffee and breakfast, make your way towards the Upper Town.
 It is the most picturesque area of Zagreb and is home to many landmarks.

 You can easily climb the stairs to the Upper town, but why not use the opportunity to take a funicular that has been connecting the Lower and Upper Town since 1890?